mzrimsek/pokemon-kata/README.md

 Purchased 2 Squirtle
 **Should yield $19.80**

-### Example Six
+### Example Six *note that each group of two Pokemon receives a 10% discount.

+Purchased 3 Pikachu
+Purchased 3 Squirtle
+**Should yield $29.70**

+### Example Seven

 Purchased 1 Pikachu
 Purchased 1 Squirtle
 Purchased 1 Charmander
 **Should yield $12.80**

-### Example Seven *note that the 10% discount applies to the three grouped Pokemon, but not the additional ungrouped Pikachu.
+### Example Eight *note that the 10% discount applies to the three grouped Pokemon, but not the additional ungrouped Pikachu.

 Purchased 2 Pikachu
 Purchased 1 Squirtle